Email Marketing Automation: Skyrocket Your ROI

 But remember:

 Some email clients block images by default.
-Make sure your message still makes sense without them.
+Ensure your message remains clear and understandable without them.

 6. End with a Clear Call-to-Action (CTA)